U.S. shoppers browse stores, buy online as Black Friday deals beckon

 “They’re all online,” said Sarah Jones, 42, an employee at Roosevelt Field Mall on Long Island.
 “I’ve worked in retail my whole life, trust me.”

-Reporting by Nandita Bose and Richa Naidu, additional reporting by Renita Young, Stephanie Brumsey, Jenna Zucker, Nate Raymond in Boston and Bryan Sims in Houston; Writing by Nick Zieminski; Editing by Bill Rigby and Meredith Mazzilli
+Reporting by Nandita Bose in New York and Richa Naidu in Chicago, additional reporting by Stephanie Brumsey in New York, Renita Young and Jenna Zucker in New Jersey, Nate Raymond in Boston and Bryan Sims in Houston; Writing by Nick Zieminski; Editing by Bill Rigby, Meredith Mazzilli and Lisa Shumaker